bgruening/wilson-app/wilson-basic/introduction/intro.md

 #### **Numeric (Value)**
 <img src="feature_selector_range_slider.png"/>
 <p class="font"><i>
  This filter is intented to select a numeric range.
 The 'inner' or 'outer' options allows the definition of either the range within the set markers (inner) or outside of the marker (outer), which is also displayed trough the slider coloring.
-The markers are draggable.
-As the step size is scaled according to the spread of the data, editable value fields aside the slider can be utilized to change the minimum and maximum value (slider range is recalculate).
+As the step size is scaled according to the spread of the data, editable value fields aside the slider can be utilized to change the minimum and maximum value (slider range is recalculated).
 </i>
 </p>

 ### Additional options
 <p class="font">
  Once the data is filtered, the remaining subset of features is displayed in the table on top of the feature selection page (see table above).
 This selection can be narrowed down further by e.g. a keyword search field on the top right of the table.
 Additionally, manual selection of rows by marking is supported as well.
-Sorting on specific columns by clicking the <b>column title</b> might help to find spcific features of interest.
-Once the table is given in the correct order, it can be filtered for a specific number of entries as given below.
+Sorting on specific columns by clicking the <b>column title</b> can help to find specific features of interest.
+Once the table is sorted correctly, it can be filtered for a specific number of entries.
 </p>

 <img src="feature_selector_row_selector.png"/></br>
 <p class="font">
-<i>Finally, specific <b>rows</b> (row numbers) can be selected from the feature table via the slider shown above, a powerful filter in combination with column sorting and nummeric filtering on e.g. fold changes.
-For example, this filter allows the generation of a featureset of the top 50 up and down regulated genes on chromosome 3.
+<i>Specific <b>rows</b> (row numbers) can be selected from the feature table via the slider shown above, a powerful filter in combination with column sorting and numeric filtering on e.g. fold changes.
+This could be used to e.g. generate a list of the top 50 up and down regulated genes on chromosome 3.
 </i>
 </p>